Dogs love to eat. The problem is that some of the human foods that we like are simply no good for your dog’s health.

 Your pooch is a scavenger and he loves to eat anything he even suspects of being food, but keep him safe by sticking to safe foods.

-If you want to share bites from your dinner, choose the parts that are good for him: plain rice, cooked meats (without the onion-mushroom sauce, please!), and even honey-glazed carrots are all fine.
+If you want to share bites from your dinner, choose the parts that are good for him: plain white rice, cooked meats (without the onion-mushroom sauce, please!), and even honey-glazed carrots are all fine.
 Even better, give him a yummy dog snack such as a “bacon” treat or a canine cookie.

 Keep him healthy, and keep him safe.